wagnerrobsan/infinispan-guide/README.md

 ## Code samples for "Infinispan Data Grid Platform Definitive Guide"
-The project is build using Maven and provides '''''support for both Infinispan versions 6.0.2.Final and 7.2.2.Final''''' via [Maven Profiles] (https://maven.apache.org/guides/introduction/introduction-to-profiles.html)
+The project is build using Maven and provides support for both Infinispan versions 6.0.2.Final and 7.2.2.Final via [Maven Profiles] (https://maven.apache.org/guides/introduction/introduction-to-profiles.html)

 You can build or run the code using Infinispan 6.0.2.Final with the Profile <code>Version6</code>